Go to: How to Stop Food Waste: Reduce, Reuse, Recycle

 Food waste accounts for 1/3 of all human-caused greenhouse gas emissions

-Reducing Food Waste – and – Transforming Food Scraps into Soil Food
+Reducing Food Waste.
+Transforming Food Scraps into Soil Food.

 Email us if you have questions or suggestions — or can lend a hand.
 Community composting depends on you.

-Residents of these towns can now order discounted compost bins and rain barrels:
+Residents of these towns can now order discounted compost bins and rain barrels at these links:

 2025 North fork schedule